 Welcome back, Mrs. Jones, would you like a green tea with one sugar again?
 I remember that is what you had last time you visited us.

 *If your front desk attendant does not have access to your CRM, they should make sure to alert you or your assistant of the client’s beverage preference.

 Make Meaningful Conversation

-If the client is meeting with an advisor for the first time, the client may feel a little anxious.
+If a prospect is meeting with you for the first time, they may feel a little anxious.
 They may not know what to expect and might be on edge.
 Remember, they are on your turf and that can be intimidating.
 Try to get the client talking while they are waiting.
 It will help put the client at ease and make them feel more comfortable.